hgreenhut/AoD-Website/_posts/2023-2-20-chess-statistics.md

     all_moves.append(moves)
 ```

-Finally, once I had created lists for all of the properties, I added them to a dataframe, and converted that dataframe to a csv:
+Finally, once I had created lists for all of the properties, I added them as columns to a dataframe, and converted that dataframe into a csv:

 ```python